Ku-Tadao/fontys/SEM2/README.md

 Summary | - A user can create a new post with text and/or media content.<br>- The platform supports the creation and moderation of subreddits by users.
 Actors | User
 Assumptions | The user is logged in and has permission to create posts.
-Scenario | - The actor logs into their account and navigates to the subreddit where they want to create a post.<br>- The actor clicks on the “Create Post” button located at the top of the subreddit page.<br>- The actor is redirected to a post creation page where they can enter the post title and content (text and/or media).<br>- The actor can format their post using the platform’s text editor and add media such as images or videos by uploading files or providing URLs.<br>- The actor can preview their post before publishing it by clicking on the “Preview” button.<br>- Once satisfied with their post, the actor clicks on the “Submit” button to publish it.
+Scenario | - The actor logs into their account and navigates to the subreddit where they want to create a post.<br>- The actor clicks on the â€œCreate Postâ€ button located at the top of the subreddit page.<br>- The actor is redirected to a post creation page where they can enter the post title and content (text and/or media).<br>- The actor can format their post using the platformâ€™s text editor and add media such as images or videos by uploading files or providing URLs.<br>- The actor can preview their post before publishing it by clicking on the â€œPreviewâ€ button.<br>- Once satisfied with their post, the actor clicks on the â€œSubmitâ€ button to publish it.
 Exceptions | - The entered post title or content is invalid or does not meet subreddit rules.<br>- The user does not have permission to create posts in the selected subreddit.
 Result | A new post has been created and is visible to other users.